 The easiest budget is something that I call the anti-budget, in which you simply yank your savings off the top and freely spend the rest.
 This approach is super-simple, easy to stick with, and cuts straight to the chase.
 You ensure that you’re saving enough, and you don’t stress out about where the rest of your money is going.

 If you want a budget with a little more structure, however, there are plenty of options that range from lumping your expenses within broad umbrellas (at the simpler end of the spectrum) to creating detailed spreadsheets and categories that line-itemize each purchase (at the more complex end of the spectrum).
 Here are several good options:

-Budgets are tools that make it easier to be conscious about how you’re spending money.
+Budgets are tools that make it easier to be conscious of how you’re spending money.
 Regardless of whether you are a student, a working adult, or a retiree, budgeting can help you think critically about where your money is flowing.